 Creating SteamPipe Build Config Files

-To upload your app with SteamPipe, you must create scripts which describe your build and each depot that will be included in it.
-There are simple example scripts in the
+To upload files for your app with SteamPipe, you must create scripts which describe your build and each depot that will be included in it.
+The example scripts shown here are in the

 SteamPipe GUI Tool